-To help us meet this bold ambition we are looking for effective and credible leaders from across Wales to join the current group of Associates and become the next group of Associates of the Academy.
-As Associates you will play an influential role in the development of the Academy and will also play a key role, alongside the NAEL, in delivering on the ambition outlined in ‘Education Wales: Our National Mission’.
-The Associates will become role models for educational leadership across Wales.
+To help us meet this bold ambition, we are looking for effective and credible leaders from across Wales to join the current group of Associates and become the next group of Associates of the Academy.

 The role of the successful Associates will be to:

-- Associates will represent the ‘voice of practice’ within and beyond the Academy.
+- Represent the ‘voice of practice’ within and beyond the Academy

-- Play a key role in supporting the design, development and commissioning of leadership development provision; engage in research that will support the concept of schools as learning organisations; and work on key strategic areas of system-wide improvement.
+- Play a key role in supporting the design, development and commissioning of leadership development provision

-- Ensure that the work of the Associates is in line with the new National Framework of Professional Learning
+- Ensure that the work of the Associates is in line with the new National Approach of Professional Learning

-- The Associates will have an outward facing role, working with and through a range of networks to ensure that the whole educational sector feels connected to the Academy and understands its values and principles
+- Have an outward facing role, working with and through a range of networks to ensure that the whole educational sector feels connected to the Academy and understands its values and principles

-- Associates will be invited to produce content for the NAEL website and support the development through blogs, case studies of your own experiences
+- Produce content for the Leadership Academy website and support the development through blogs, case studies of your own experiences.

-The expected time commitment required to carry out the role will vary across weeks and according to the interest and expertise of the Associate, but is expected to be at lest a day a week for the first year.
-A further two years engagement is likely and will be related the specific interest of the Associate and subject to mutual agreement between the Associate and the Academy.
+The expected time commitment required to carry out the role will vary across weeks and according to the interest and expertise of the Associate, but is expected to be at least a day a week for the first year

-In Year 1 the Associate will be part of a strategic commission for the Academy which will develop your skills and knowledge.
-The Associate Role has been designed to achieve two outcomes.
+The Associate Learning Experience has been designed to achieve two outcomes.
 It will develop the leadership skills required to operate as a system leader and lead strategic reform while also helping to equip you for the role of Associate of the Academy.
 It will consist of a series of core seminars and there will be an opportunity for the Associates to work together as a Communities of Enquiry that supports the commission which will address issues of national significance on behalf of the Academy.

-For the initial 12 months period the NAEL will provide a contribution to the releasing school of £12,000.
-Funding for future years is currently being considered by the NAEL and will subject to priorities, available budget, level of participation and mutually agreed.
+For the initial 12 months period the Leadership Academy will provide a contribution to the releasing school of £12,000.
+Funding for future years is currently being considered by the Leadership Academy and will subject to priorities, available budget, level of participation and mutually agreed.

-For this next round of Associates we are seeking a further 12 Associates from the school sector and would especially like further consideration by credible and highly effective Headteachers from rural and special schools.
+For this next round of Associates, we are specifically interested in appointing Associates from special schools, PRUs, all through schools, Welsh medium schools, secondary schools and schools situated in Pembrokeshire, Carmarthenshire and Powys.
 Each school will be at different stages of their improvement journey and all leaders are invited to consider how far they meet the criteria below and the specific expertise and experience they can bring to the role of the Associate.

 The successful Associate will be expected to demonstrate the following in their current and/or previous roles:

-- A current serving leader / Headteacher in a school or other setting with a minimum of five years successful leadership experience
+- Is a current serving Headteacher in a school or other setting with a minimum of five years successful leadership experience

-- Knowledge and use of the new Professional Standards for Teachers and Leaders
+- Has knowledge and use of the new Professional Standards for Teaching and Leadership

-- Able to demonstrate improvement across a range of areas in current or previous settings
+- Is able to demonstrate improvement across a range of areas in current or previous settings

-- Able to demonstrate and evidence impact in area other than one’s own area of work
+- Is able to demonstrate and evidence impact in areas other than one’s own area of work

-- Able to evidence wider work experience that has helped to successfully address system-wide issues at cluster, regional or national level
+- Is able to evidence wider work experience that has helped to successfully address system-wide issues at cluster, regional or national level

-- Able to show how the commitment to Welsh education is demonstrated through their leadership
+- Is able to show how their commitment to education in Wales is demonstrated through their leadership

-- An interest in leadership development and adult learning
+- Has an interest in leadership development and adult learning

-The programme will offer stretch and challenge which will provide significant reward and accomplishment in terms of leadership development for the successful applicant while also providing an opportunity to make a difference at national level
+The Associate role will offer stretch and challenge which will provide significant reward and accomplishment in terms of leadership development for the successful applicant while also providing an opportunity to make a difference at national level.

 The following will also be taken into consideration when assessing applications: